Notes on the Geography of Uruguay: Fray Bentos: the Anglo

 Bagging organic fertilizer.

-The frigorifico before its lateral expansion.
+The frigorifico before its lateral extension.

 A grim mosaic of ID photos.
 The plant at its peak had 5,000 workers.
 Labor strife was minimal because there was an infinite supply of willing replacements.